upper/db/README.md

 ### Search for items

-Use the `Collection.Filter` method to search for the recently appended item and create a result set.
+Use the `Collection.Find` method to search for the recently appended item and create a result set.

 ```
-res, err = birthdayCollection.Filter(db.Cond{"id": id})
+res, err = birthdayCollection.Find(db.Cond{"id": id})
 ```

 ### Fetch an item